-Originally named the city of the Kings, Lima is rich in heritage, which you'll see for yourself today.
+Originally named the City of the Kings, Lima is rich in heritage, which you'll see for yourself today.
+Visit the ancient pyramid of Huaca Pucllana, built in 500 A.D. and located in the heart of Miraflores, one of Lima's affluent districts.
+Continue to the UNESCO World Heritage-listed historic centre (Plaza de Armas) to admire the colonial magnificence of its buildings - Government Palace, Cathedral of Lima, Archbishop's Palace of Lima.
+One block from the Plaza de Armas

-Start the morning with a stroll through the colourful fruit market, tasting tropical juices along the way before heading to the UNESCO World Heritage-listed historic centre to admire the colonial magnificence of its buildings - Government Palace, Cathedral of Lima, Archbishop's Palace of Lima.
-One block from the Plaza de Armas (Main Square) is the Convent of Santo Domingo founded in 1530 and completed in 1766 and is now considered to be of the most religious buildings in Peru.
+(Main Square) is the Convent of Santo Domingo founded in 1530 and completed in 1766 and is now considered to be of the most religious buildings in Peru.

 After lunch, set off on foot and explore the bohemian district of Barranco.
 Stop by the famous 'Puente de los Suspiros' (Bridge of Sighs) built in 1876 and visit the renowned MATE museum home to the collection of Peruvian photographer Mario Testino.
 Conclude the day with a Pisco Sour tasting session (Peru's most famous drink) prepared by the expert Ricardo Carpio.
-You will taste three types of Piscos: Pure Pisco, blend Pisco and Green Must Pisco.
+You will taste three types of Pisco: Pure Pisco, blend Pisco and Green Must Pisco.
 Enjoy this Pisco tasting and discover the different kinds of Piscos that made this drink so famous.

 Plaza de Armas - The birthplace of Peru's capital Lima and continues to be the city's main hub.
-Surrounded by many of Lima's historic landmarks including the 17th Century Government Palace (official residence of Peru's President), the Municipal Palace, Cathedral of Lima which was built in 1649 and in the centre of the Plaza is the beautiful 1650 bronze fountain set on the site of what was once the city's gallows.
+Surrounded by many of Lima's historic landmarks including the 17th Century Government Palace (official residence of Peru's President), the Municipal Palace, Cathedral of Lima which was built in 1649 and in the centre of the Plaza is the a beautiful 1650 bronze fountain set on the site of what was once the city's gallows.

-Barranco - Home to some of Peru's and Latin America finest artists.
-One of Lima's oldest neighborhoods with colonial mansions, cafes, museums, restaurants and filled with street art, it's a must-see destination.
+Barranco - is home to some of Peru's and Latin America finest artists.
+One of Lima's oldest neighbourhoods with colonial mansions, cafes, museums, restaurants and filled with street art, it's a must-see destination.